Salnia’s Kitchen Easy dinner ideas, breakfast favorites, and healthy recipes for busy days.

 Make-ahead, storage, and reheating

-The breaded chicken is best enjoyed fresh for peak crunch, but you can re-crisp slices in a hot oven on a wire rack for 5–8 minutes before assembling.
+The chicken is best when it is freshly fried, but you can re-crisp it in a hot oven if you need to make it ahead.
+A few minutes on a wire rack usually does the trick.

 Pairings and what to serve with it

-This bowl is a meal on its own, but a simple crisp salad or a side of quick-pickled vegetables brightens the plate.
+This bowl is filling on its own, but a simple side salad or quick-pickled vegetables add freshness and keep the meal feeling balanced.

 Ultimate Chicken Katsu Curry Ramen